525 full- and part-time students from 20 states and 10 countries

 Club & Intramural Athletics

-A wide range of intramural sports such as volleyball, basketball, indoor soccer and a variety of other activities for men and women are scheduled each year.
+A wide range of intramural sports such as football, basketball, badminton, water polo and a variety of other activities for men and women are scheduled each year.

 Free-weight, Cybex and aerobic rooms